 - Expose the victim to hatred, contempt or ridicule

-For instance, a viciously opinionated online review would very likely fulfill the above standards, since it would cause your business to be held in lower regard (criteria A) and probably cause you to lose potential customers (criteria B).
-It might even invite people to make memes of or laugh at your business on social media (criteria C).
+For instance, a viciously opinionated online review would very likely fulfill the above standards.
+Such a review would cause your business to be held in lower regard (Criteria 1), and probably cause you to lose potential customers (Criteria 2).
+It might even invite people to make internet memes out of you, or mock your business on social media (Criteria 3).

 Element #2.
 The statement must identify your business explicitly or implicitly